 Bracknell Forest lies 28 miles west of London, at the heart of the Thames Valley and within the county of Berkshire.
 The town of Bracknell was developed as a 'new town' after the Second World War initially housing families who relocated from London.
-Since its inception as a new town the population has grown from 23,408 in 1951 to 113,205 in 2011.
+Since its inception as a new town the population has grown from 23,408 in 1951 to 115,058 (ONS mid 2012 estimates based on 2011 Census)